 - What to Check:

-- Obtain the EC from the Sub-Registrar’s Office for 13-30 years.
+- Get the EC in the Sub-Registrar Office between 13 30 years.

-- Ensure there are no pending loans or legal disputes against the property.
+- Make sure that there are no outstanding loans or disputes on the property.

-Ensure the property has been constructed per the approved building plans and complies with local zoning regulations.
+Make sure that the property is built based on the accepted building plans and in line with the local zoning regulations.

 - What to Check:

-- Obtain the sanctioned building plan from the developer or local municipal authority.
+- Get the approved building plan from the developer or the city government.

-- Verify that the construction adheres to the approved plan.
+- Faith, the construction is as per the approved plan.

 4. Check RERA Registration